patrickhilmoe/testingwithGithub/src/components/thirdtextfil.md

+deleted text

-third text file on a separate branch
+adding new text in existing file